 - Possess a cell phone and automobile capable of safe transport of 55 gallon fish tank

-- Have a valid NC Driver’s License
+- Have a valid Driver’s License

 - Positive attitude and neat appearance